BJJ Glossary: Every Term You Need to Know

 W.

-Wrist lock — a submission that applies pressure on the opponent’s wrist joint.
+Wrist lock – a submission that applies pressure on the wrist joint.
+Often called a “dirty” sub because it comes fast and with little warning.

 X.

-X-guard — a guard used to control the opponent by placing both legs between and around the opponent’s legs in an X-shape.
+X-guard – an open guard where the bottom player places both legs between and around the opponent’s legs in an X-shape to off-balance them.
+Great for sweeps.
+Popularized by Marcelo Garcia.

 Y.